CeleritasCelery/coredumped/content/post/a-vision-of-a-multi-threaded-emacs.md

 What if instead of needing to copy the buffers between threads, they could be shared?
 I know, I know, shared-memory is a footgun, but we are going to use mutex's!
 So it more like sharing in pre-school where everyone get's a turn.
 Each buffer is guarded by a mutex, and only one thread can have access to a buffer at a given time.
 The way you acquire the mutex is by switching to that buffer (using `set-buffer` , `switch-to-buffer`, or `with-current-buffer`).
 Just as you can only have a single "current buffer", you can only have the mutex for a single buffer at a time.
 A thread can switch to a buffer, do some operations, then release it.
 This is all well and good, but we have a major issue; shared-state.

 You see, for a buffer to really be useful you need have the buffer local variables.
 Without those you can't even know the `major-mode`!
-But buffer local variable can share data with global variables, and each thread has it's own set of globals.
+But buffer local variable can share data with global variables, and each thread has its own set of globals.
 Consider the code below:

 ```emacs-lisp
 (defvar local nil)